 If you haven’t had any reaction to eating bread in the past, you don’t need to worry about gluten.
 But in addition to those who have celiac disease or are gluten-sensitive, there are many people who also believe that a gluten-free diet is generally healthier for you.
 Whatever you think about gluten, Cape Town Fish Market makes it simple and easy to go gluten-free.

-So come and join us for some West Coast mussels, or our rainbow trout, or maybe our teriyaki salmon?
+So come and join us for some West Coast mussels, or maybe our teriyaki salmon?
 How about kingklip, crayfish, or prawns?
 If you’re feeling more turf than surf, you could sample our sirloin steak or stacked chicken?
 They all have something in common…they’re all delicious.
 And naturally gluten-free.